 Sage Junior Research Fellowships

 Corina Logan’s research integrates evolutionary biology, behavior, and cognition to understand the evolution of cognition in the field and lab.
 She has a BS degree in biology from the Evergreen State College where she studied tropical animal behavior, and a PhD in experimental psychology from the University of Cambridge where she was a Gates Scholar researching social cognition in the crow family.
 Corina is investigating whether small brained birds possess sophisticated cognition, whether innovation requires sophisticated cognition, and how innovation and cognition evolve in the wild using a highly innovative bird, the great-tailed grackle (Quiscalus mexicanus), as a model system.
+She is also comparing the physical and social cognitive abilities of innovative grackles and New Caledonian crows (Corvus moneduloides) to determine what advantage the crows relatively large brains provide.
 Her work is funded by the SAGE Center and the National Geographic Society Waitt Grant.
 (Photo © Julia Leijola)